Needleman–Wunsch algorithm: Filling in the table

 The resulting score for the cell is the highest of the three candidate scores.

-Given there is no 'top' or 'top-left' cells for the second row only the existing cell to the left can be used to calculate the score of each cell.
+Given there is no 'top' or 'top-left' cells for the first row only the existing cell to the left can be used to calculate the score of each cell.
 Hence −1 is added for each shift to the right as this represents an indel from the previous score.
 This results in the first row being 0, −1, −2, −3, −4, −5, −6, −7.
 The same applies to the first column as only the existing score above each cell can be used.
 Thus the resulting table is:

 The first case with existing scores in all 3 directions is the intersection of our first letters (in this case G and G).
 The surrounding cells are below:

 This cell has three possible candidate sums: